 Policy and Process

-- Provisionally accredited and accredited centers may add Certified Educator CPE at any time during the accreditation cycle.
+- Provisionally accredited and accredited programs may add Certified Educator CPE at any time during the accreditation cycle.

 - Materials will be reviewed within 30 days of assignment to an accreditation reviewer.

 - If materials are satisfactory, a letter of provisional accreditation will be issued by the assigned assigned commissioner.

 - If inadequacies are found, a letter outlining the inadequacies will be issued.
 The letter can either: